-- Fully preheat the oven before baking items like cookies, cakes, biscuits and breads. - When baking cakes using two oven racks place bakeware in positions 3 and 5 and place bakeware as shown in Figure 29. - When using any single rack for baking cookies, cakes, biscuits or muffins, use rack position 3. - Unless the recipe is written for convection cooking, use Conv Convert to reduce oven temperature from the recipe's recommended oven temperature. - Dark or dull bakeware absorbs more heat than shiny bakeware, resulting in dark or overbrowned foods.
+- Fully preheat the oven before baking items like cookies, cakes, biscuits and breads. - When baking cakes using two oven racks place bakeware in positions 3 and 5 and place bakeware as shown in Figure 21. - When using any single rack for baking cookies, cakes, biscuits or muffins, use rack position 3. - Unless the recipe is written for convection cooking, use Conv Convert to reduce oven temperature from the recipe's recommended oven temperature. - Dark or dull bakeware absorbs more heat than shiny bakeware, resulting in dark or overbrowned foods.
 It may be necessary to reduce oven temperature or cook time to prevent overbrowning of some foods. - Dark pans are recommended for pies; shiny pans are recommended for cakes, cookies, and muffins. - Do not open oven door often.
-Opening the door will reduce the temperature in the oven and may increase cook time. - Do not leave oven light on while baking.
+Opening the door will reduce the temperature in the oven and may increase cook time.